NASG

 Notes:

-Dick's layout was dismantled in late-August 2023, cut into 13 sections, and these were moved to the Miniature Railway Institute and Museum in Hopkins, MN, where the plans are to re-assemble the layout for future visitors and display.
+Dick's layout was dismantled in late-August 2023, cut into 13 sections, and these were moved to the Miniature Railway Institute and Museum in Hopkins, MN, where the layout is being re-assembled for future visitors and display.
 All of Dick's cars and engines were part of this move.
-You can read about, and see of, the actual move in the February/March 2024 issue of The S Scale Source.
 Dick successfully completed the NMRA's MMR program.

 Other Links: